Looking at Wintringham’s past

 The features were hand excavated by the archaeologists to recover any finds that might give clues about when and why people used this area in the past.
 The finds were taken to Oxford Archaeology’s office to be washed and dried.
 They were then separated by the type of material — such as metal, pottery, stone and animal bone —and sent to specialists to identify and analyse.

-Early excavations have revealed evidence of several later Iron Age (c.
-400-1000 BC) roundhouses.
-The Iron Age families who lived on the site 2,000 years ago were farmers who grew cereal crops and kept cows, sheep and pigs.
+Early excavations revealed evidence of several later Iron Age (c.
+400-100 BC) roundhouses.
+The Iron Age families who lived on the site over 2,500 years ago were farmers who grew cereal crops and kept cows, sheep and pigs.
 It has been fascinating to discover that in some cases, tracks and field boundaries from this period linked to similar features at the Loves Farm development.

 Fragments of Iron Age pottery also provide an insight into the vessels used by those living and working on the land.
-Desk-based assessment, field evaluation, review of previous archaeology work within the area, air photography surveys, geophysical surveys, field walking and trial trenching has helped identify potential areas of previous inhabitation at Wintringham dating back to the Neolithic period (c.
-4000 – 2200 BC) through to the end of the Romano-British period in the early 5th century.
+Desk-based assessment, field evaluation, review of previous archaeology work within the area, air photography surveys, geophysical surveys, field walking and trial trenching has helped identify potential areas of previous inhabitation at Wintringham dating back to at least the Middle Bronze Age (from c.
+1600 BC) through to the end of the Romano-British period in the early 5th century.